AWARD WINNING RAW DOG FOOD & DOG SUPPLEMENTS

 Why choose turmeric for dogs?

-Before there were pharmaceuticals, pills and medications, health was sustained through the use of herbs, spices, oils and plants.
-Everything needed to treat any kind of ailment and maintain good health can be found in nature.
+Before there were pharmaceuticals, pills and medications, health was maitained through the use of herbs, spices, oils and plants.
+Everything needed to treat many ailments and maintain good health can be found in nature.

-Our society has become used to quick fixes.
-Turning to pharmaceuticals to solve the symptoms of our ailments.
+Modern society has become accustomed to quick fixes.
+Turning to pharmaceuticals to solve the symptoms of our ailments has become the norm for many, rather than tasking the time to understand the root cause and tackle that by making lifestyle and dietary adjustments.
 We’ve let our desire for quick fixes roll over to the way we care for our dogs too.

 Often the first port of call whenever a concerning symptom arises is a trip to the vet, resulting in costly bills and pills.
-Yet pills often don’t solve the root cause, they simply treat the symptom and can sometimes result in nasty side effects too.
+Yet pharmaceutical medications don’t solve the underlying cause, they simply treat the symptom and can sometimes result in nasty side effects too.

-We at ProDog are all about fuelling dogs the way nature intended and that includes using food as medicine.
-Embracing the power of mother nature will make a huge difference to the health and vitality of your pups and we’re here to help!
-Discover our raw dog food and raw puppy food today.
+We at ProDog are all about fuelling dogs the way nature intended and that includes viewing food as the foundation to good health.
+Embracing the power of mother nature will make a huge difference to the health and vitality of your dogs and we’re here to help!
+Discover our raw dog foodraw puppy food and dietary support supplements for dogs today.

 Let’s get started with the power of Turmeric.
-It’s such an amazing little spice with so many healthful qualities we can’t wait to share with you and your doggo.
+It’s such an amazing little spice with so many healthful qualities to discuss.

 What is turmeric?